 3.2.
-Creating X3D files
+Creating X3D Files

-There exists many different software solutions to create X3D files given the central role that this data format is gaining on the World Wide Web scene for sharing 3-D graphics20.
-Here, we rely on the MAYAVI module in PYTHON (Ramachandran & Varoquaux 2011) for three reasons.
+Many different software solutions exist to create X3D files given the central role that this data format is gaining on the World Wide Web scene for sharing 3D graphics.20 Here, we rely on the MAYAVI module in PYTHON (Ramachandran & Varoquaux 2011) for three reasons.

-First, the PYTHON programming language has been steadily growing in popularity within the Astrophysical community in recent years.
-A PYTHON solution to the problem of multi-dimensional data visualization will therefore be best suited to many astronomers.
+First, the PYTHON programming language has been steadily growing in popularity within the astrophysical community in recent years.
+A PYTHON solution to the problem of multidimensional data visualization will therefore be best suited to many astronomers.
 Second, MAYAVI offers a simple and rapid way to generate X3D files for non-experts with no a priori knowledge of the package.
-In particular, the MAYAVI syntax is extremely reminiscent of the popular MATPLOTLIB package (Hunter 2007) dedicated to the creation of 2-D diagrams in PYTHON.
-Third, MAYAVI intrinsically provides an interactive view of the dataset without the need to export it first.
-In other words, MAYAVI is perfect to allow individual researchers to rapidly explore the content of a multi-dimensional dataset interactively and assess the need for and eventual benefit of additional forms of 3-D data visualization (e.g. in the form of interactive HTML documents) without having to implement them first.
-Detailed examples of the MAYAVI capabilities and associated
+In particular, the MAYAVI syntax is extremely reminiscent of the popular MATPLOTLIB package (Hunter 2007) dedicated to the creation of 2D diagrams in PYTHON.
+Third, MAYAVI intrinsically provides an interactive view of the data set without the need to export it first.
+In other words, MAYAVI is perfect for allowing individual researchers to rapidly explore the content of a multi-dimensional data set interactively and assess the need for and eventual benefit of additional forms of 3D data visualization (e.g., in the form of interactive HTML documents) without having to implement them first.
+Detailed examples of the MAYAVI capabilities and associated syntax are accessible online21, to which we refer the interested reader for more information.